-PSDS are excited to announce a national trial of ACD/Labs® software from Advanced Chemistry Development, Inc. ACD/Labs offer a variety of powerful software solutions in spectroscopy, property prediction and data management to boost the productivity of R&D.
+As part of the exploration of our spectroscopy offering PSDS were excited to offer a national trial of the ACD/Labs software from Advanced Chemistry Development, Inc. that ran from the 15th April - 23rd June 2021.
+ACD/Labs offer a variety of powerful software solutions in spectroscopy, property prediction and data management to boost the productivity of R&D.

-PSDS are currently evaluating these products with the potential to offering it as a part of our national service which would provide free access to the UK academic community and we would like your involvement in assessing how this resource can help our users.
+PSDS evaluated the ACD/Labs products with the potential to offering it as a part of our national service which would provide free access to the UK academic community and we would like your involvement in assessing how this resource can help our users.

-- This trial is made up of two 5-week evaluation periods where you will be provided with licences for a variety of desktop cheminformatics software.
+- This trial was made up of two 5-week evaluation periods where participants were provided with licences for a variety of desktop cheminformatics software.

-- At the 5 week and 10 week points you will be invited to provide feedback on the software to enable us to fully evaluate it.
+- At the 5 week and 10 week points participants were invited to provide feedback on the software to enable us to fully evaluate it.
 As a user your feedback is an invaluable part of this process.

-- We invite all students and staff from any UK research institution to join our free trial of this software.
+- We invited all students and staff from any UK research institution to join our free trial of this software.

-In this trial you will get access to the following ACD/Labs software:
+This trial gave access to the following ACD/Labs software:

 - ACD/Spectrus Processor - Process and interpret all analytical data in one common interface, including NMR, LC/GC/UV/MS, IR, and more.